Moocar/logback-gelf/README.md

   to (DNS or IP).
 Default: `"localhost"`
 * **port**: The remote graylog server port.
 Default: `12201`
 * **maxPacketSize**: The maximum number of bytes per datagram packet.
-  Once the limit is reached, packts will be chunked.
+  Once the limit is reached, packets will be chunked.
 Default: `512`

 **GZIP**